imagej/imagej.github.io/_pages/2010-12-26_-_ImageJ2_status_update.md

 ### Integrating web applications with ImageJ

-Web tools and [cloud computing](wikipedia_Cloud_computing "wikilink") are rapidly becoming more powerful and have many advantages versus traditional desktop applications.
+Web tools and {% include wikipedia title='Cloud computing' text='cloud computing'%} are rapidly becoming more powerful and have many advantages versus traditional desktop applications.
 We want to leverage such tools where appropriate, and are exploring ways to integrate such web-based software with the ImageJ client application.
 Currently we have two such plugins: {% include github org='imagej ' repo='workflow-pipes ' label='Work Flow Pipes ' %} and a [Deep Zoom plugin](Deep_Zoom "wikilink").

 ### OpenCL-based image processing